MCC Foundation Scholarships

 The Muriel G. Hervey Memorial Scholarship ($2,000)

-To recognize three students who are majoring in paralegal studies and who demonstrate academic excellence and exceptional promise.
+This award was established to recognize three students who are majoring in paralegal studies and who demonstrate academic excellence and exceptional promise.

 Mavis Leno Scholarship ($500-$2,500)